 - boiling the placenta and eating it like a piece of meat

 - adding the placenta to a smoothie

-The Internet is full of anecdotal placenta-eating success stories and a handful of experiences that ended in disaster.
-In a survey published in Ecology of Food and Nutrition, 76 percent of 189 female participants had a positive experience consuming their placenta.
-Some reported negative effects, including:
+The internet is full of anecdotal placenta-eating stories, both positive and negative.
+In a survey published in Ecology of Food and Nutrition, 76 percent of 189 female respondents had a positive experience eating their placenta.

 - unpleasant taste and odor of the placenta or placenta capsules